 The practice offers consultations with doctors and nurses.
 You can book a telephone consultation or arrange to see a doctor at the surgery.
 Very occasionally the doctors will do visits to housebound patients.

-Current waiting times for routine appointments are longer than we wish and we apologise for any inconvience but are looking at ways to improve this.
+Current waiting times for routine appointments are longer due to coronavirus and we apologise for any inconvience but are looking at ways to improve this.
+We are currently strictly limiting face to face appointments and trying to deal with issues on the phone where possible.
+This is in line with Government advice on social distancing.

 How to make an appointment